 Back to School Night for Parents: Thursday, September 11th, 6:30-8:00 pm.
 Come see your child's classroom and learn about how to become more involved in the Lucy School community.

 Meals and Snacks:

 Preschool Parents: Preschool children are provided healthy morning snacks.
-Please pack a nutritious sandwich or “main course” item for your child each day in a reusable sandwich container (with your child’s name on the bottom and lid).
+Please pack a nutritious meal for your child each day in reusable containers (with your child’s name on the bottom and lid).
 When you are preparing lunch remember that we cannot refrigerate or heat up the food that you send.
-Fresh vegetables and fruits will be served at the table with milk and water.
+Milk and water will be offered at every lunch.

 Primary Parents: please pack a nutritious lunch for your child including vegetables and/or fruits your child favors.
 We cannot refrigerate or heat up the food that you send in so please keep this in mind when you are preparing lunch.
 We will provide milk and water.

 Please do not send in sugary foods/desserts with your child’s lunch.